Read the easy-read version.

 There is currently no 'cure' and no specific treatment for Asperger syndrome.
 Children with Asperger syndrome become adults with Asperger syndrome.
 However, as our understanding of the condition improves and services continue to develop, people with Asperger syndrome have more opportunity than ever of reaching their full potential.

 There are many approaches, therapies and interventions, which can improve an individual's quality of life.
 These may include communication-based interventions, behavioural therapy and dietary changes.
-Information about many of these can be found at: www.autism.org.uk/approaches
+Information about many of these strategies and approaches can be found here.

 Because Asperger syndrome varies widely from person to person, making a diagnosis can be difficult.
 It is often diagnosed later in children than autism and sometimes difficulties may not be recognised and diagnosed until adulthood.